google/turbinia/docs/developer/developing-new-tasks.md

 *   If possible, set a meaningful `status` message that summarizes the Task execution or output.
 This can be done by either by setting the `status` parameter when calling `result.close()`, or by explicitly setting the `result.status` attribute.
-This is the line of output that shows up for each task when running `turbiniactl status`.
+This should be a single line and is the output that shows up for each task when running `turbiniactl status`.
 If a Task has a low `report_priority`, then the full report data will not show up in the `turbiniactl status`, and so the status may be the only place that Task info will bubble up in the output by default, so setting it to something useful can be important.